cain-mit/zensh/README.md

 # Zensh

-This is the zsh configuration for the Dreams of Autonomy YouTube Channel.

-Using this as a base configuration to create personalised zshrc for following two environments:
+Using [this as a base configuration](https://github.com/dreamsofautonomy/zensh) to create personalised zshrc for following two environments:

 #### 1. Raspberry PI
 Raspbian OS does not support the [latest version of fzf](https://github.com/junegunn/fzf?tab=readme-ov-file#linux-packages).
 For this specific usecase, we will disable fzf.